GoogleCloudPlatform/compute-image-tools/cli_tools/gce_ovf_import/README.md

 ### Flags

 #### Required flags
-+ `-instance-names` Name of the VM instances to create.
++ `-ovf-gcs-path` GCS path to OVF descriptor, OVA file or a directory with OVF package.
 + `-client-id` Identifies the client of the OVF importer.
 For example: `gcloud` or `pantheon`.

-+ `-ovf-gcs-path` GCS path to OVF descriptor, OVA file or a directory with OVF package.
+Exactly one of these must be specified:
++ `-instance-names` Name of the VM instances to create.
++ `-machine-image-name` Name of the machine image to create.

 #### Optional flags
 + `-no-guest-environment` Google Guest Environment will not be installed on the image
 + `-can-ip-forward` If provided, allows the instances to send and receive packets with non-matching